TracePoint return event location is incorrect for methods defined with define_method

 This isn't an issue specific to monkey patches or aliased methods.
 This is a general issue with the :return event handling of bmethods (methods defined using blocks instead of with

 def).
 The return event handling occurs after the related VM frame has been popped instead of before, which is why the return event for bmethods shows the caller location instead of the return location in the callee.
 I've submitted a pull request to fix this: https://github.com/ruby/ruby/pull/4588

-Updated by alanwu (Alan Wu) 10 months ago
+Updated by alanwu (Alan Wu) almost 2 years ago

 - Status changed from Open to Closed